 - FDOT’s lane continuity project will provide two continuous through lanes in each direction on I-275 from Gandy Boulevard to 54th Avenue South to reduce the need for frequent lane changes and enhance traffic flow.
 The project will address the existing issue of noise through the construction of noise walls and city staff is promoting express bus service.
 Design funding has been programmed for fiscal years 2021-22 and 2022-23.

-- Hillsborough Area Regional Transit (HART) received a grant from FDOT to begin work on the Regional Transit Feasibility Plan.
-A draft plan including the five targeted corridors as well as a preferred mode of transit for those routes is expected to be complete in January.
+- Hillsborough Area Regional Transit (HART) received a grant from FDOT to begin work on the Tampa Bay Regional Transit Feasibility Plan, which includes five targeted corridors as well as a preferred mode of transit for those routes.
 The plan is scheduled to be completed in October 2018.
 Based on the evaluation conducted by HART and their consultant, the highest ranked alternative is a light rail service from Wesley Chapel in Pasco County to downtown St. Petersburg, through the University of South Florida/Tampa, downtown Tampa, West Shore, and Gateway areas.
 A rubber tire vehicle in a fixed guideway along this same corridor is the second highest alternative.